Incisional Hernia

 What is an incisional hernia?

 These occur through the site of a previous surgical scar.
-There can vary in size and the symptoms they cause.
+They can vary in size and the symptoms they cause.
 Some are straightforward to repair and some can be very complex requiring complete abdominal wall reconstruction.

-Surgical hernia repairSurgical hernia repair
+Surgical repair

 Repair can be with strong sutures alone or with a synthetic mesh to reinforce the tissues.
 This can be done with either open or keyhole surgery depending on the size, type and location of the defect.
-Patients with a large midline defect and redundant skin are often better served with an open repair when the excess tissue can be removed and a mesh placed within the abdominal wall to avoid contact with the bowel.
+Patients with large hernias and redundant skin are often better served with an open repair when the excess tissue can be removed and a mesh placed within the abdominal wall to avoid contact with the bowel.
 Keyhole repair is often more suitable for smaller hernias or hernia off the midline.

 Laparoscopic (keyhole) repair – Small cuts are made in the abdominal wall to allow the passage of the instruments.
 The hernia is repaired using synthetic mesh and keyhole fixation devices.
 The cuts are repaired with dissolvable sutures and a local anaesthetic is given.
 A waterproof dressing is placed over the sites so you can shower straight away.
-These should be left for 3 days.
+These should be left for 5 days.
 On removal if the wound is not dry another dressing should be applied for a few more days.

 More information on Laparoscopic Surgery